MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 -  All referenced classes from the class given in ``Class.forName(String)`` have to be determined at once.
 They form the downloaded classes.
--  Initialization of all downloaded classes MUST be ordered as specified in :ref:`bon-startup`.
+-  Initialization of all downloaded classes are ordered as specified in :ref:`bon-startup`.
 All methods of the downloaded classes that are accessible from outside the downloaded classes